ildar-shaimordanov/ant-preprocessor/conditional-directives/README.md

 defined in `build.xml`, other build and property files or provided via the command line.

+The `symbol` can match either string exactly or regexp (regexp matching).
+The matching is controlled by the optional attribute `match-mode` to the macro `conditional-directive-apply` that accepts one of `string` (the default value) or `regexp`.

 Nested directives are allowed.

 Sometimes unbalanced directives could not be detected.